-2. Bring the mixture to a rolling boil and then reduce heat to a simmer for about 15 minutes.
+- Bring the mixture to a rolling boil, then reduce heat to a simmer for about 15 minutes.

-3. Remove the mixture from the stove and allow it to cool for 5 minutes.
+- Remove the mixture from the stove, and allow it to cool for 5 minutes.

-It is often used in natural remedies to treat minor wounds, rashes, and bug bites – and sometimes even snake bites.
-Plantain can also be brewed into a tea that can be consumed to help treat ulcers, heartburn, and other general digestions problems.
+It is often used in natural remedies to treat minor wounds, rashes, bug bites, and sometimes even snake bites.
+Plantain can also be brewed into a tea that can be consumed to help treat ulcers, heartburn, and other general digestive problems.

 It is beyond foolish to mow down these awesome wild edibles when cutting your lawn.
-Urban preppers should be plucking these so-called wees from every crevice they are growing in the city.
+City folks should be plucking these so-called weeds from every crevice they are growing in the city.

 There are many trees that boast an edible bark, a bark that often has medicinal properties.
 Maple trees are regularly tapped for their syrup, but approximately 15 other tree species offer varying levels of syrup during the final weeks of winter as well.